MicrosoftDocs/ATADocs/ATPDocs/lateral-movement-alerts.md

 ---
-title: Microsoft Defender for Identity lateral movement security alerts
+title: Lateral movement security alerts
-description: This article explains the Microsoft Defender for Identity alerts issued when attacks typically part of lateral movement phase efforts are detected against your organization. ms.date: 01/01/2023 ms.topic: conceptual
+description: This article explains the Microsoft Defender for Identity alerts issued when attacks typically part of lateral movement phase efforts are detected against your organization. ms.date: 01/18/2023 ms.topic: conceptual
 ---